-The autocratic peace poses unique challenges for democratic peace theories.
-Given that the democratic peace highlights apparently unique characteristics of joint democracy, many explanations are predicated on attributes found only in democratic regimes.
-An autocratic peace implies that scholars should focus on corollaries or consequences of shared regime type, in addition to, or perhaps even instead of democracy.
-In this context, arguments about democratic norms (Maoz and Russett 1993; Dixon 1994), improved democratic signaling ability (Fearon 1994; Schultz 1998, 1999, 2001), the peculiar incentives imposed on leaders by democratic institutions (Bueno de Mesquita et al. 1999, 2003), and democratic learning (Cederman 2001a) all invite additional scrutiny.
+Russett 1993; Dixon 1994), improved democratic signaling ability (Fearon 1994; Schultz 1998, 1999, 2001), the peculiar incentives imposed on leaders by democratic institutions (Bueno de Mesquita, et al. 1999, 2003), and democratic learning (Cederman 2001a) all invite additional scrutiny.
 While it is theoretically possible that a democratic peace and an autocratic peace could arise from independent causal processes, logical elegance and the empirical similarities inherent in shared regime type provide cause to explore theoretical arguments that spring from regime similarity in general.

-Another source of novel empirical variation for secondgeneration democratic peace research involves temporal dynamics in the relationship between regime type and conflict behavior.
+Another source of novel empirical variation for second generation democratic peace research involves temporal dynamics in the relationship between regime type and conflict behavior.
 Cederman (2001a) raised this possibility in arguing that an appropriate interpretation of Kant requires viewing the democratic peace as a macro-historical learning process in which the effects of the democratic peace strengthened over time.
 Indeed, criticisms of the democratic peace often focus on "near misses," most of which occur in the nineteenth century (Layne 1994; Elman 1997).
-At the same time, however, there is evidence that the democratic peace may have weakened after the Cold War (Sobek, Clark and Kimball 2006; Gowa 2010).
-Of course, such dynamic effects may be spurious, arising from failures to control for variables that trend with democracy over time (Gartzke and Weisiger 2012b) or even more prosaically from deficiencies in standard measures of democracy that may overstate the prevalence of democracies in earlier time periods.
-To the extent that they exist, however, temporal dynamics in the relationship between shared regime type and conflict behavior provide another novel empirical relationship that can be used in refining theories of liberal peace.
+At the same time, however, there is evidence that the democratic peace may have weakened after the Cold War (Sobek, et al. 2006; Gowa 2010).
+Of course, such dynamic effects may be spurious, arising from failures to control for variables that trend with democracy over time (Gartzke and Weisiger 2012b) or even more prosaically from deficiencies in standard measures of democracy that may overstate the prevalence of democracies in earlier time periods.6 To the extent that they exist, however, temporal dynamics in the relationship between shared regime type and conflict behavior provide another novel empirical relationship that can be used in refining theories of liberal peace.

 A third empirical characteristic of democracy that deserves mention is its distinctly non-random distribution.
-Today, Europe is almost entirely democratic; Africa and the Middle East are predominantly autocratic.8 Indeed, it is impossible to fully explain transitions to and from democracy without reference to the regional mix of regime types (Gleditsch and Ward 2006).
-This clustering in turn influences the democratic peace: A country may be more likely to democratize (Gleditsch 2003), and a new democracy may be more likely to survive, if the country finds itself in a democratic neighborhood (Cederman and Gleditsch 2004).
+Today, Europe is almost entirely democratic; Africa and the Middle East are predominantly autocratic.7 Indeed, it is impossible to fully explain transitions to and from democracy without reference to the regional mix of regime types (Gleditsch and Ward 2006).
+This clustering in turn influences the democratic peace: a country may be more likely to democratize (Gleditsch 2003), and a new democracy may be more likely to survive, if the country finds itself in a democratic neighborhood (Cederman and Gleditsch 2004).
 Clustering by regime type is certainly appealing given the key prediction of the democratic peace; democracies should prefer democratic neighbors, as this makes conflict unlikely.
 However, regime type clustering does not emerge in an organic fashion from conventional democratic peace theories, since none of the most common arguments (norms, constraints, information, identity) explicitly considers geography.
 Further, the rationale used to reconcile geographic clustering by regime type with democratic peace theory implies precisely that it is difference in regime type that is particularly pernicious to peace.
 The desire of democracies to encourage or compel regime change in autocratic neighbors must mean that the security dilemma is especially intense between unlike regimes.
 Autocracies, in turn, must prefer autocrats as neighbors, if for no other reason than that insecure democrats incline toward undermining autocracies.